rtintalebi/Predicting-Voter-Choice/README.md

 We first built a wide array of models, from basic GLMs (General Linear Models) with all 47 predictors to complex random forests with transformed variables and tuned parameters.
 After some initial validation, we settled on a generalized addiditive model (GAM) with smoothed predictors and interaction terms.

 In order to train and validate that a GAM would yield the best predictions on the test set, we performed cross-validation, using the log-loss evaluation metric.
-This entailed fitting the model on a randomly chosen 90% of the training data, using the model to predict on the remaining 10% of the data, calculating the log-loss, and iterating 100 times, as follows:
+This entailed fitting the model on a randomly chosen 90% of the training data (contained in train3.csv), using the model to predict on the remaining 10% of the data (contained in test3.csv), calculating the log-loss, and iterating 100 times, as follows:

 ```{r}
 # Create looping